spryker/spryker-docs/docs/scos/user/features/202108.0/approval-process-feature-overview.md

 * The *Send cart for approval* permission which lets a buyer send a cart for approval to their manager.
 Without this permission, a buyer cannot see the Request for Approval widget.

 * The *Approve up to grand total* permission which lets an approver approve the carts that do not hit the cart grand total limit specified there.
-See [Configuring the Approve up to grand total permission](/docs/scos/user/features/{{page.version}}/approval-process-feature-overview.html#approval-process-on-the-storefront) to learn how to set up the permission in the Storefront.
+To learn how to set up the permission in the Storefront, see [Configuring the Approve up to grand total permission](/docs/scos/user/features/{{page.version}}/approval-process-feature-overview.html#approval-process-on-the-storefront).

 Every approval request, in turn, can have three statuses: